-Lupus, or systemic lupus erythematosus, is more common in women between 14 and 45 years old, with symptoms appearing soon after birth.
-However, it is very common for the disease to only be diagnosed several years after the first symptoms, especially when there is a flare-up of symptoms from an infection, some type of medication, or when there is excess exposure to the sun.
+Lupus, also known as systemic lupus erythematosus, is more common in women between 14 and 45 years old, with symptoms appearing soon after birth.
+However, it is very common for the disease to only be diagnosed several years after the onset of symptoms, especially when there is a flare-up of symptoms that is thought to be from another infection, some type of medication, or when there is excess exposure to the sun.

 Even though lupus has no cure, there are some treatment options that can be prescribed to relieve symptoms and improve quality of life.
 These treatments may include anti-inflammatory medication, corticosteroids, and immunosuppressants.